 Interestingly, a dorm mate saw the bracelet one day and asked about it.
 I told him the story and the reason why I was hanging on to it.

-What he told me next would eventually became one of the most memorable advice I would ever receive in life.
+What he told me next would eventually become one of the most memorable pieces of advice I would ever receive in life.